usamaamant/usama-portfolio/README.md

 # usama-portfolio

-this project is build with vite using yarn
+This project is build with vite using yarn

 for installation: